shuyanglin61/Intro-to-RETRO/README.md

 + Get the output.

-## Performance
+### Performance

-The experiment was performed on Colossal Clean Crawled several large text databases: Corpus, Wikitext103, Curation Corpus, LAMBADA and Pile.
+The experiment was performed on several large text databases: Colossal Clean Crawled Corpus, Wikitext103, Curation Corpus, LAMBADA and Pile.

 ![](./files/figure5.png)

 Figure 5: Scaling with respect to model size.

-We can see the accuracy of RETRO on LAMBADA is top-1.
+We can see the accuracy of RETRO on LAMBADA is top one.

-## Biases, Misinformation and Toxic Language
+### Biases, Misinformation and Toxic Language

-According to DeepMind, RETRO could help address this issue because it is easier to see what the AI has learned by examining the database than by studying the neural network.
+According to DeepMind, RETRO could help address this issue because it is easier to see what the AI has learned by examining the retrieval database than by studying the neural network in other models.

 In theory, this could allow examples of harmful language to be filtered out or balanced with non-harmful examples.
-But DeepMind has not yet tested this claim.
+However, DeepMind has not yet tested this claim.

 ## Critical Analysis